 Use beneficial nematodes

-These worms can repel ants, beetles, moths, flies, and fleas.
+These worms can repel many garden pests including ants, beetles, moths, flies, and fleas.
 How can a worm do all of this?
-These microscopic creatures enter host bodies and excrete bacteria from their digestive tract that proves lethal within 24-48 hours.
+These microscopic, beneficial insects enter host bodies and excrete bacteria from their digestive tract that prove lethal within 24-48 hours.

 However, nematodes can only be applied to garden soil that is between 42-90 degrees Fahrenheit.
 In addition, you should make sure the air temperature is at least 45 degrees Fahrenheit.
 Beneficial nematodes can be purchased at nurseries or online.
 You can find them here.